42BV/CSVeed/README.md

         }
 ```

-Note that the Date property has been annotated with @CsvDate.
-This allows CSVeed to convert the CSV text value
+Note that the Date property has been annotated with @CsvDate, one of the
+[CSVeed annotations](https://github.com/robert-bor/CSVeed/wiki/Annotations).
+This allows CSVeed to convert the
-into a java.util.Date using the date format in the annotation.
+CSV text value into a java.util.Date using the date format in the annotation.

 ```java
         Reader reader = new StringReader(